 Disposable V Cloth Menstrual Pads

-Cloth pads usually secure with poppers underneath your pants gusset instead of adhesive backing.
-I hated the sound of taking a disposable pad off when I was a teenager in the school toilets, must admit I’m still not a fan now.
-It just sounds so loud and everybody knows your business.
-Then there is the annoying wing getting stuck to itself or the wrong place, annoying!!
-Cloth pads in comparison are almost silent.
+Reusable cloth pads, in comparison are almost silent.
 A popper or two to snap open/closed and you’re changed.
 There are a few pads on the market that come with Velcro instead of poppers, at the time of writing the only one we’re aware of and stock is the Bamboolik pads.
 Velcro pads are designed with cyclists and horseriders in mind where a popper stud could be a little uncomfortable if in the wrong place and under pressure.
 Velcro can also help those with dexterity or arthritis is in their hands.
 Disposables adhesive can also come unstuck if underwear gets wet whereas poppers/Velcro would hold fast.
 If you’re into those crazy muddy running fitness challenges, theme parks with ultra wet rides then this could be a problem for you.

 Disposable pads can be made of a variety of materials depending on the brand.
 Always Ultra disposables which have synthetic layers, absorbing pearls, odour neutralising fragrances *(2)

-Cloth pads are more breathable due to the nature of the materials they are made from.
-Even cloth pads with a waterproof PUL lining are breathable, PUL is NOT plastic.
+Reusable Cloth pads are more breathable due to the nature of the materials they are made from.
+Even reusable pads with a waterproof PUL lining are breathable, PUL is NOT plastic.
 PUL allows air to flow while also providing waterproof protection.
 Breathable pads help keep your delicate area cool and comfortable.
 Natural materials will be more breathable than fleece or minky, as I’m so sensitive I stick to cotton, hemp or bamboo pads.

 There is a wide variety of pads so you can choose one to match your exact needs.
 Pads all vary in size, width, length so you will be able to find one just right for you on every day of the month.
 If you need help on choosing the right quantity of pads read our article "How Many Pads Do I Need?"
 People are often worried about washing cloth pads but it's really simple.
 Use our guide "How to Wash & Care For Reusable Sanitary Pads."